Rahul-1310/eks-cdk/README.md

 -  The SSM parameter `/platform/account/env` is **pre-created** outside of CDK as a prerequisite.
 -  Basic VPC networking and EKS infrastructure is already created using CDK L2 constructs with reasonable defaults.
--  Only the Helm value `controller.replicaCount` is dynamically generated — all other Helm values are assumed to use standard chart defaults.
+-  Only the Helm value `controller.replicaCount` is dynamically generated. all other Helm values are assumed to use chart defaults.
--  Although Helm resources **should ideally be decoupled** from the EKS stack for better lifecycle separation, they are handled in the same app here for simplicity.
+-  Helm resources are decoupled from the EKS stack for better lifecycle separation, but are handled in the same app here for ease of deployment.
+Better to be handled separately in general.
--  In bootConstructs/customLambdaConstruct.py - "deploytrigger" is used to trigger recreation of customResource on every deployment as ssm parameter is managed outside CDK.
+-  In bootConstructs/customLambdaConstruct.py "deploytrigger" is used to trigger recreation of customResource on every deployment as ssm parameter is managed outside CDK.

 Follow the below prerequisites to run locally: